 Operations can easily be scheduled and rescheduled interactively by drag & drop considering the rules of finite capacity scheduling

-Change timing of operation
+Change the timing of an operation

 If you move an operation horizontally along the time scale you'll change the timing.
 While moving the operation, a “phantom” bar will remain at the original place until the mouse gets released.